DeMarcoLab/fibsem/fibsem/segmentation/README.md

 $ python train.py --config config.yml
 ```

-The following is a list of encoders that are available for use.
+The following is a list of encoders that are available for use with segmentation-model-pytorch.
 By default resnet18 is chosen.
 * "resnet18",
 * "resnet34",
 * "resnet50",